Off-site visibility for AI Search: where mentions come from

 Do unlinked brand mentions matter?

 Yes, they often do.
-A mention without a link can still teach the ecosystem what your brand is and when it should be recommended.
+A mention without a link can still teach the ecosystem what a brand is and when it should be recommended.

 The important part is the context around the mention.
 A random name-drop is weak.
-"Oversearch is a GEO / AI search visibility platform that tracks mentions and Citations across AI answers" is strong, even if it's not linked.
+A mention that clearly states what the brand is and what category it belongs to is strong, even without a link.
+Example: "Acme is a GEO / AI search visibility platform that tracks mentions and Citations across AI answers."

 How to get into "best X" lists without spamming

 Most list writers aren't trying to be picky.
 They're trying to publish fast and avoid recommending nonsense.
-So your job is to be easy to include and safe to recommend.
+The goal is to be easy to include and safe to recommend.

 What usually works:

-- You have one page that explains how your product works in plain language, including limits.
+• One page that explains how the product works in plain language, including limits.

-Then you reach out to a small number of lists where you truly belong, with a short factual note and a link to your proof page.
+Then reach out to a small number of lists where the product truly belongs, with a short factual note and a link to the proof page.
 No mass outreach.
 No "dear sir".
 No "revolutionary".

 If a list is clearly pay-to-play on a low-trust site, skip it.
-You don't want your brand learning to live in spam neighborhoods.
+Brands shouldn't learn to live in spam neighborhoods.

 Do Reddit and Quora discussions influence AI answers?